glyA

 review:

-summary: Correct but too general - SHMT is a transferase, but the specific term "glycine hydroxymethyltransferase activity" (GO:0004372) is more informative.
+summary: Correct but too general - SHMT is a transferase, but the specific term "glycine hydroxymethyltransferase activity" (GO:0004372) is more informative and is already annotated.

 action: KEEP_AS_NON_CORE